Sursoptok underpass: Location

 The underpass is located near Kurmitola General Hospital and Radisson Hotel at the MES square of Airport road, adjacent to Shaheed Ramiz Uddin Cantonment College in Dhaka.

 Background

 The safe road movement started in 2018 after a road accident took the lives of two students in the underpass area.
-The government ordered the construction of underpass under the accident prone road per the demands raised by the protesters. the Inauguration of the underpass's construction happened in August 14 days after the accident.
+The government ordered the construction of underpass under the accident-prone road per the demands raised by the protesters.
+The underpass's construction was inaugurated in August, 14 days after the accident.
 Although the protesters requested that the underpass be named after the dead students, it was named Sursoptok in honor of the seven heroes.
 The underpass, delayed due to the corona outbreak, was inaugurated four years after construction began.

 Description

 Box pushing technology was used in the underpass's construction by the 24 Engineer Brigade of Bangladesh Army.
 The construction cost for the underpass was Taka 57 crore, and it has a museum.